JeCheeseSmith/Clash-of-ppdb-s/documentation/backend/social.md

 *API methods=POST AND GET*

-**get_resources()**

-This function is made to get the resources of a player.
-So the frontend can do a post

-to check the resources of a player.

-For this function we use another function from the class SettlementDataAcces called

-getResources.
-It returns all resources of a player.

-*API method=POST*

 **createClan():**

 This function is made to create a new clan with a unique name and a clan leader.
 So